xmatters/xMatters-Labs/README.md

 [Major Incident: Incident Task and Communication Task Notifications](https://github.com/xmatters/xm-labs-servicenow-major-incident-workbench) - ServiceNow files and xMatters workflows to interact with the major incident workbench.
 Specifically, this adds the ability to alert through xMatters on incident tasks and incident communication tasks

 ### ServiceNow Emergency Change Approval
-[ServiceNow Emergency Change Approval](https://github.com/xmsteele/xm-labs-servicenow-emergency-change-approval) - The ServiceNow Emergency Change Approval workflow alerts members of your Change Approval group via xMatters.
+[ServiceNow Emergency Change Approval](https://github.com/xmatters/xm-labs-servicenow-emergency-change-approval) - The ServiceNow Emergency Change Approval workflow alerts members of your Change Approval group via xMatters.

+### ServiceNow Service Management Process
+[ServiceNow xMatters Services Management](https://github.com/xmatters/xm-labs-servicenow-xMatters-services-management)) - Everbridge xMatters ServiceNow V2 - Service Management Process - create cmdb_ci_service as xMatters services to do more with incidents.

 ### Linc
 The Lean Integration Nerve Center (Linc) is an alternative integration to xMatters from ServiceNow and can support any table in ServiceNow rather than just incidents.